 - The services of the Mechanical Engineering and Design Shop are available to any UR customer seeking the broad range of skills from design to prototype sample and in-house metrology.
 The present shop rate is $83/hour.
 Estimates are available by contacting the point of contact below.
 Services are requested by providing an account number and approving the estimate.

 - Optical Fabrication Shop

-- The Optical Fabrication Shop of the Laboratory for Laser Energetics fabricates specialized optics.
-This includes the polishing of substrates up to 300 mm in diameter to a flatness of /\ /20 and a rms surface roughness of 0.5nm.
+- The Optical Fabrication Shop has the capability of fabricating specialized optics.
+This includes the polishing of substrates up to 300 mm in diameter to a flatness of //20 and a rms surface roughness of 0.5nm.
 The fabrication of small optics, e.g. lenses, prisms, wedges, mirrors, lenslet arrays, laser oscillator rods, etc., is done with a variety of glasses and crystals.

 - This shop contains two Rogers and Clark annular-ring continuous-polishing machines of 36 inches and 60 inches, respectively.
 Finish polishing on these machines is supported by an array of single-spindle grinding and polishing stations.
 A new capability for grinding and polishing barrels and cylinders was recently acquired.
 The facility is equipped with a fume hood for acid etching and a Zygo Mark IV xp interferometer.

 - The Optical Manufacturing Shop has the capability of supplying optical devices in dimensions up to 75 cm.
 This includes: Deposition of metal and high laser damage threshold multilayer dielectric thin film coatings.
 High quality reflectors, polarizers, and antireflection coatings are produced by reactive evaporation with an electron-beam gun onto heated substrates.
 Ion-assisted deposition routinely supplements this process when required.